 Music is fascinating.
 Versatile at affecting people, expert at dabbling with emotions – my own musical hunger is so varied, even within one genre.

-Sons of the San Joaquin are their own kind of stellar; they, too, affect me profoundly, with their deep voices, head swimming harmony, arrangements, and the stories Jack Hannah tells with his own brand of songwriting.
+Sons of the San Joaquin are their own kind of stellar; they, too, affect me profoundly, with their deep voices, head swimming harmony, arrangements, and the stories Jack Hannah tells through his own brand of songwriting.

 And here I describe merely the listening side of it.